STAND. COM. REP. NO. 994

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 858, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 858, H.D.
-2, S.D.
-1, and be referred to the Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Labor & Tourism that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1220, S.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Judiciary & Hawaiian Affairs.